-Jimmy Garoppolo’s ‘Baby’ Comment To Erin Andrews Had Predictable Internet Reaction
+NESN

 Jimmy Garoppolo was feeling pretty, pretty good Thursday night.

-Garoppolo and the San Francisco Giants overcame some injuries and a short week to improve to 8-0 with a tight 28-25 win over the Arizona Cardinals on “Thursday Night Football.”
+Garoppolo and the San Francisco 49ers overcame some injuries and a short week to improve to 8-0 with a tight 28-25 win over the Arizona Cardinals on “Thursday Night Football.”
 The young quarterback was the star of the show, completing more than 75 percent of his passes for 317 yards and four touchdowns.
 And when the Niners needed a drive-extending play to ice the game, Garoppolo completed a pivotal third-and-9 late in the fourth quarter.

 Shortly after the game, Garoppolo graced FOX with his presence for an interview.
 The chat with FOX’s Erin Andrews mostly was the definition of garden variety, at least until the end when Andrews asked him how it felt to be 8-0.